LOST AND FOUND

 Bringing the Animal In

-If you are unable to bring the animal to a shelter, consider bringing him to your local vet clinic.
+If you are unable to bring the animal to a shelter, consider bringing him to one of the emergency vet clinics.
 If transportation is absolutely impossible - for stray dogs and cats found within city limits contact City Animal Services 311.

 Keeping the Animal